The trend is practically universal: fewer people are attending church every year.

 After all, our church streams our services live online.
 I could literally watch live on any device I own anywhere.
 Plus we share the services on demand, so I could watch or listen any time during the week via our website or catch the message for free via podcast.

-If your church doesn’t have an online experience, no worries, about a million others do.
+If your church doesn’t have a great online experience, no worries, about a million others do.
 You can access almost any church you want, anywhere, anytime.
 Free.

 Which brings us back to the question: Why attend church?